 As a result of the success of the Toyota Production System, the Lean Philosophy has emerged as one of the most significant business strategies in the last three decades.
-Although the information needs are much different for the Lean enterprise, management accounting has been slow in evolving to meet these needs.
+Although the information needs are much different for the Lean Enterprise, management accounting has been slow in evolving to meet these needs.
 This class will focus on how management accountants can become an integral part of the "Lean Team" by eliminating waste in their own process and providing relevant information and timely feedback that support Lean environments.
+Required.
+Offered spring semester.
 Three credits.